A Guide to Baker’s Percentages: The Mathematical Language of Pizza

 Calculation of baker’s percentages using PizzaBlab’s pizza dough calculator

-Why Use Baker’s Percentages?
+Why Use Baker’s Percentages in Pizza Making?

 These are the main advantages of using baker’s percentages: